mob-sakai/SoftMaskForUGUI/Packages/src/README.md

 To update the package, change suffix `#{version}` to the target version.

-* e.g. `"com.coffee.softmask-for-ugui": "https://github.com/mob-sakai/SoftMaskForUGUI.git?path=Packages/src#2.0.0",`
+* e.g. `"com.coffee.softmask-for-ugui": "https://github.com/mob-sakai/SoftMaskForUGUI.git#2.0.0",`

 <br><br>

 ## 🚀 Usage

 1. Add a `SoftMask` component instead of `Mask` component.
-   Or, convert an existing `Mask` component to `SoftMask` component from the context menu.
+   Or, convert an existing `Mask` component to `SoftMask` component from the context menu (`Convert To SoftMask`).
    ![](https://user-images.githubusercontent.com/12690315/48659018-902e2900-ea8e-11e8-9b6e-224365cdde7f.png)
 2. (Optional) By placing the `MaskingShape` component under `SoftMask`, you can add or remove the mask range.
    ![](https://user-images.githubusercontent.com/12690315/48661087-01ca9f00-eab0-11e8-8878-772a1ed1fb7b.gif)
 3. Enjoy!